Springdale to pursue purchase of Atco Rubber building, land for $2.5 million in effort to create new thoroughfare to airport

 The council in March told Sprouse to pursue a possible purchase of the building.

-A letter of intent would be the first step in drafting a formal purchase and sales agreement, reads the letter of intent as prepared by Greg Taylor, an executive broker with Griffin Company Realtors.
+A letter of intent would be the first step in drafting a formal purchase and sales agreement, reads the letter as prepared by Greg Taylor, an executive broker with Griffin Company Realtors.

 Taylor is handling the discussions for the city with officials from Mueller Industries in Memphis, Tenn.
 Mueller purchased Atco in 2018.